satmaelstorm/LargeArrayWriter/README.md

 # LargeArrayWriter

-It was originally created for recording CiteMan files with their limitations of 50 MB and 50,000 lines per 1 file.
+It was originally created for recording SiteMap files with their limitations of 50 MB and 50,000 lines per 1 file.
 Later useful for recording all sorts of feeds.

 ## Usage